mittagessen/kraken/README.rst

 for CUDA acceleration with the appropriate hardware.

-It is also possible to install the stable version with the old clstm backend from pypi:
+It is also possible to install the same version from pypi:

 ::